-Today, the Kröller-Müller museum is a true treasure trove for art lovers from around the world.
+Today, the Kröller-Müller Museum is a true treasure trove for art lovers from around the world.
 It is a surreal experience to stop and stare at some of the world’s most famous paintings at such close proximity.
+Visiting the museum is one of my recommended day trips from Amsterdam.
 Please scroll down to view a photo essay of some of the most stunning pieces in this museum:

 Van Gogh collection at the Kröller-Müller Museum

 The museum is home to almost 90 paintings and 180 sketches by Vincent van Gogh, making this the second-largest collection of Van Gogh artworks in the world (and the largest private collection)!

 Other great masters